rspn7021/OpenCore-for-ThinkPad-T530/README.md

 ThinkPad T530 OpenCore for Hackintosh

 About
 OpenCore EFI Folder for running macOS High Sierra all the way up to macOS Sequoia on the Lenovo ThinkPad T530.
+For Sequoia, you need atleast Big Sur to be installed and use OpenCore Legacy Patcher.

 Non Functional:
 >SD Card reader (Above Sonoma)